libretime/libretime/docs/testing.md

 over which the libretime_test database is created.

 You may need to tweak the exact commands needed to setup postgresql depending on the distro you installed this to.
-On Ubuntu trusty the above can be acheived as follows.
+On Ubuntu the above can be acheived as follows.

 ```bash
 sudo -u postgres psql -c 'CREATE DATABASE libretime;'